-As a BHI member, UK or overseas, you profit exclusively from a variety of special benefits.
+As a BHI member, UK or overseas, you profit from a variety of exclusive benefits, including:

 They include the following.

-- You can sit examinations that lead to recognised professional qualifications in clock and watchmaking.
+- Eligibility to sit examinations for professional qualifications and accreditation in clock and watchmaking

 Training and education

-You will find branch contact details and events information on the website and in the The Horological Journal.
+For more information on BHI Branches, see the BHI website and information in The Horological Journal.